 However, because the IBM DS4400 and IBM DS4500 Storage Subsystems are different sets of hardware with different performance characteristics, the storage subsystem and its associated drives and storage expansion enclosures in each of the nodes of the remote mirror setup must be the same for optimal and reliable performance.

-Fibre-channel switches
+Fibre Channel switches

-Use these devices to connect multiple host computers with multiple storage subsystems in a controlled environment.
-You can connect multiple Fibre Channel switches over long distances to create a fabric environment.
+Use these devices to connect multiple host computers with multiple storage subsystems in a storage area network (SAN) fabric environment.